Tests used to Diagnose Kidney Disease in Dogs

 Note about measurements: I refer to the standard US measurement of Creatinine and BUN in mg/dL, but have also supplied the converted numbers in mmol/L (BUN, or Urea) and µmol/L (Creatinine) for those outside the US.
 To convert BUN (Urea) from mmol/L to mg/dL, divide by 0.357 (or multiply by 2.8).
 To convert Creatinine from µmol/L to mg/dL, divide by 88.4.
 See Unit Conversion for more info and a calculator that will do the conversion for you..

 - Creatinine is the most specific test for kidney disease.
-When creatinine is elevated above the normal range (usually around 1.6 mg/dL, or 141 µmol/L), this generally means that there is a problem with the kidneys.
+When creatinine is elevated above the normal range (usually about 1.6 mg/dL, or 141 µmol/L), this generally means that there is a problem with the kidneys.
 It does not tell you whether the problem is acute or chronic, or what the cause is, or whether it can be cured, but it is a sign that your dog is having kidney problems and action needs to be taken.

-- Early Renal Insufficiency: In general, creatinine values up to around 2.0 (177 µmol/L) are indicative of mild, or early stage, kidney disease (or early renal insufficiency, as my vet terms it).
-In cases like these, it may still help to make dietary modifications to reduce phosphorus, but these reductions do not need to be as drastic as when the values are higher, and it is probably not necessary to do other treatments at this stage, such as sub-q fluids (unless your dog is drinking so much that she is having trouble staying hydrated, such as getting up during the night to drink).
+- Early Renal Insufficiency: In general, creatinine values up to about 2.0 (177 µmol/L) are indicative of mild, or early stage, kidney disease (or early renal insufficiency, as my vet terms it).
+In cases like these, it may still help to make dietary modifications to reduce phosphorus if blood phosphorus level is above 4.5, but these reductions do not need to be as drastic as when the values are higher, and it is probably not necessary to do other treatments at this stage, such as sub-q fluids (unless your dog is drinking so much that she is having trouble staying hydrated, such as getting up during the night to drink).
 Adding calcium to each meal if you are feeding a home made diet (to act as a phosphorus binder) would be advisable, and possibly antacids, particularly if your dog is showing any signs of inappetence or gastric problems.
 I would also give fish oil supplements (body oil, NOT liver oil), at the rate of 1,000 mg (300 mg combined DHA and EPA) per 10 lbs of body weight, along with Vitamin E (50, 100 or 200 IU for small, medium and large dogs), and discontinue any Vitamin A and D supplements (including cod liver oil) added to commercial foods.
 Additional recommended supplements include a B-complex vitamin and CoQ10, which may be beneficial for dogs with kidney disease.
 See the Supplements section for more info.

-- Moderate Kidney Disease: Values from around 2.0 up to about 5.0 (177-442 µmol/L) are more significant, but it is still likely that your dog may not be showing any symptoms (other than increased drinking and urination) with these values.
+- Moderate Kidney Disease: Values from 2.1 up to about 5.0 (177-442 µmol/L) are more significant, but it is still likely that your dog may not be showing any symptoms (other than increased drinking and urination) with these values.
 At this stage, a greater level of phosphorus reduction would be indicated, along with antacids, calcium (which acts as a phosphorus binder) if you are feeding a home made diet, and probably sub-q fluids, particularly if your dog is polydipsic (drinking a lot of water).
 The same supplement advice mentioned above, regarding giving fish oil, Vitamin E, Vitamin B-complex and CoQ10, and avoiding added Vitamins A and D supplements (beyond minimum daily requirements), would continue to apply.

 - BUN (Blood Urea Nitrogen, also sometimes just called Urea) is also commonly used to diagnose kidney problems, although it is not kidney specific, and values may be elevated for other reasons, particularly if you did not fast your dog for 12 hours before the test was done.
 If BUN is slightly above normal but creatinine is in the normal range, the odds are that the kidneys are fine, especially if the urinalysis is also OK (normal urine specific gravity and no significant amount of protein in the urine).